Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Material and methods

 Sub-equation~\eqref{eq:GRF1} is the Grinnellian part of ELGRIN, as it represents some prior probability of species occurrences independently of their interactions.
 Parameters $a_i,b_i,c_i$ capture the response of species $i$ to environment, seen through a vector of environmental covariates $W_l$.
 The intercepts $a_i$ and $a_l$ are estimated up to a constant only (see Appendix S1: Section~\ref{SI_sec:ident}) and may not be interpreted, whereas the vectors $b_i,c_i$ deal with the species environmental niche, like in a standard species distribution model \citep{guisan_book}.

 Sub-equations~\eqref{eq:GRF2} and \eqref{eq:GRF3} form the Eltonian part of ELGRIN.
 It considers only interactions $(i,j)\in E^\star$, i.e. the edges of the metanetwork.
 The $\beta_l$ represent the overall influence of the interactions (as encoded through $G^\star$) on all species presence/absence at location $l$.
 However, this influence may be different for co-presence and co-absence, with parameters $\betap$ and $\betaa$ respectively (see Table \ref{tab:interpret}).
 When a $\betap$ is positive, it represents a positive driving force of co-presence on species distributions.
 By contrast, a negative value indicates that species co-presences are avoided.
 The same reasoning holds with $\betaa$ for co-absences.
-Since the interaction parameter $\betaa$ can also be influenced by co-absences between species that are both absent at location $l$ only because of unsuitable environmental conditions, we introduced a compatibility matrix so that the effect of interactions is only estimated in the environmental conditions where interacting species could co-occur (details are given in Appendix S1: Section~\ref{SI_sec:compat}).
+Since the interaction parameter $\betaa$ can also be influenced by co-absences between species that are both absent at location $l$ only because of unsuitable environmental conditions, we introduced a compatibility matrix so that the effect of interactions is only estimated in the environmental conditions where interacting species could co-occur (details are given in Appendix S1: Section~\ref{SI_sec:compat}). \blue{Importantly, this compatibility matrix is estimated during the inference procedure and is not a required input by the user.}

 Note that we chose the parameters $\beta_l$ to be specific to location $l\in \{1,\ldots,L\}$ such that the effect of species interactions can vary across space.
 Finally, $Z$ is a normalising constant that cannot be computed for combinatorial reasons, although the statistical inference procedure takes care of it.
 Full details of the estimation procedure and parameter identifiability are available in Appendix S1: Section~\ref{SI_sec:estim} and Appendix S1: Section~\ref{SI_sec:ident}, respectively.